qalincalabs/limosa/README.md

 Address geolocation javascript library on top of Open Street Map (OSM) open source public APIs : [Photon](https://github.com/komoot/photon) (Komoot) for searching, [Nominatim](https://github.com/osm-search/Nominatim) for decorating.

+> Important: Since Photon and Nominatim are free to use please be fair and avoid excessive requests.

 Define an address (house, street, locality, postal code, region, country).
 Limosa then query Photon successive layers and compute a best match, get the exact place (if possible) and places above that (such as country, locality).

 > Strict !
 For instance, if a housenumber doesn't exist in OSM, the geocoder will only output the street.

+## Usage

 ```javascript
 import * as limosa from "@qalincalabs/limosa";